Minds On

 Press the Hint button to access some help getting started with these questions.

 Throughout this learning activity, you have briefly learned about significant individuals in Canada during this period.
-In this task, you will dive deeper and independently investigate one of those individuals and assess the contribution they have on Canadian heritage and/or identity.
+In this section, you will dive deeper and independently investigate one of those individuals and assess the contribution they have on Canadian heritage and/or identity.

 You will choose to investigate one of the following individuals: